H.J. Martin and Son plays role at Bubolz Nature Preserve facility

 H.J.
 Martin and Son lent its expertise to two areas of this community-based project, walls & ceilings, along with polished concrete.

-Led by Graig Boyle, the company’s Walls & Ceilings team installed 10,000 square feet of acoustical ceiling tile, much of it in the banquet and event space.
+The company’s Walls & Ceilings team installed 10,000-square-feet of acoustical ceiling tile, much of it in the banquet and event space.
 In conjunction with those areas, H.J.
 Martin and Son also put four new operable partitions in place.

 The 3-4 person installation team of H.J.
 Martin and Son successfully met an important challenge.
 With several ceiling clouds in the new facility, it was important that wood trim be supported at the ceiling cloud perimeters.